bernardocarvalho/MARTe2/Docs/User/source/tutorial/previous/example1.rst

 The function uses the *ErrorCodeToStream* function (ErrorManagement.h), that converts ErrorType to stream and defines a way to prompt the information in the screen.

 Next we find the main function.
 First it sets *ErrorProcessFunction* as the function that will manage errors for the application by passing a reference to it to *SetErrorProcessFunction()*.
-Then, we see an example of how to send an error message of type warning using the *REPORT_ERROR_STATIC* inline method (ErrorManagement.h), with the description "Say something...".
+Then, we see an example of how to report an error message of type warning using the *REPORT_ERROR_STATIC* inline method (ErrorManagement.h), with the description "Say something...".

-After that, an instance object of type ExFile2 is created, which simply sends the information message "Something!" when its method exFile2.SaySomething() is called.
-This is ExFile2.cpp code:
+After that, an instance object of type ExFile2 is created, which simply sends the information message - not warning as in the previous case - "Something!" when its method exFile2.SaySomething() is called.
+This is the ExFile2.cpp code:

 .. literalinclude:: ../../_static/examples/Makefiles/ExFile2.cpp
    :language: c++